Kosshi feedback has been pouring in lately

 The backlog of unfixed bugs and outstanding requests for Kosshi is already pretty large.
 For a while, I'll be focused on working through that and shipping fix releases.

-This is something to be grateful for — and yet, I've started to get a little jumpy thinking about what happens if even more inquiries arrive on top of all this.
+This is something to be grateful for.
+And yet, I've started to get a little jumpy thinking about what happens if even more inquiries arrive on top of all this.
 The reports are genuinely worth addressing, and on top of that, people often kindly say there's no rush.
 But if much more piles on, I might not have enough hands to keep up.

 When I put Kosshi on Product Hunt last week, I was thinking, "it'd be nice if it started getting used outside Japan too."
-Less than a week later, that's flipped over to "wait — if this spreads any further, this might become more than I can handle."
+Less than a week later, that's flipped over to "wait, if this spreads any further, this might become more than I can handle."
 Kosshi right now isn't in a "spread it further" phase.
 It's in a "use this feedback to improve" phase.

 I get it now.
 That really wasn't PMF after all.